campisano/terraform_aws_lightsail_module/README.md

 Prepare
 -------

-Use `make init` command to prepare terraform local data and to download the AWS provider driver.
+Use `make init` command to prepare Terraform local data and to download the AWS provider driver.

 Create
 ------